aadarshsable/Kshitish-s-Notes/Biology/Cellular Biology/Membrane Structure and Function.md

 ***Diffusion:***
 - The tendency for particles of any substance to spread out into the available space
-- Two or more subtances diffuse independenty of each other, i.e, each diffuses down its own ***concentration gradient***
+- Two or more substances diffuse independently of each other, i.e, each diffuses down its own ***concentration gradient***
-- Because cell does not have to do work when molecules diffuse across its membrane, such movement is caled ***PASSIVE TRANSPORT*** i.e, the cells does not expend energy to transport substances that are diffusing down their concentration levels
+- Because cell does not have to do work when molecules diffuse across its membrane, such movement is called ***PASSIVE TRANSPORT*** i.e., the cells does not expend energy to transport substances that are diffusing down their concentration levels
 - Much of the **Traffic** across membranes occurs by diffusion.

 $Q.$ Can ions and polar molecules also diffuse across the hydrophobic interior of a membrane?
-> They can if they are moving down their concentration gradients and if they have tranport proteins to help them cross.
+> They can if they are moving down their concentration gradients and if they have transport proteins to help them cross.

-We know what Osmosis is :)

 ### Passive Transport
 - down Concentration Gradient
 - Helps polar molecules get through lipid bilayers
 - Can be saturated with solute (rate limited) (all carriers get occupied)
 - Can be due to conformational changes
-- Can be gated channels (open clossing of the proteins)
+- Can be gated channels (open closing of the proteins)

 ##### Passive Transport for ions depends on:
 - Concentration gradient of the ion
 - Effect of the membrane potential of the ion
-- The ***Electrochemical Gradient*** (**a measure of the free energy available to carry out the useful work of transporting the molecule across the membrane**.) is the diffusion gradient created from the combined effetcs of both of the above
+- The ***Electrochemical Gradient*** (**a measure of the free energy available to carry out the useful work of transporting the molecule across the membrane**.) is the diffusion gradient created from the combined effects of both of the above

 ### Active Transport
 - Endergonic process by which a transport protein pumps a molecule across a membrane against its concentration gradient.
-- These mantain concentration gradeints across membranes
+- These maintain concentration gradients across membranes
 - Use ATP as energy source.
 - Ex.
 Sodium-Potassium Pump